1 December 2022Written by Emma Woodward

 More Than Just a Design School

 I mentioned before that ISCD has strong ties to the design industry and this was one of the main reasons I chose to study with them.
-Their industry partners include Haymes Paint, BOWERBIRD Interiors, Cult, Astra Walker, Polytec and Merino Homes.
+Their industry partners include Haymes Paint, BOWERBIRD Interiors, Dulux, Astra Walker, Polytec and Merino Homes.

 As well as the in-depth online learning modules, ISCD offers other relevant learning opportunities.
 For example, excursions to design fairs and trend seminars, Pro-Connect webinar presentations from leading brands, in-depth online sessions with design experts and so much more.